 Student Letters of Recommendation

-If you have taken a class with me, been an advisee, or participated in a university club I supervise, I am generally happy to write you a recommendation letter for graduate school, law school, internships, or jobs.
+If you have taken a class with me, been an advisee, served as my teaching or research assistant, or participated in a university club I supervise, I am generally happy to write you a recommendation letter for graduate school, law school, internships, or jobs.
 However, letters take time to craft, and I may not always be the best person to write one—especially if we have had limited interactions.

 When choosing your letter writers, consider:

-- Depth of Knowledge – A strong letter comes from someone who can speak in detail about your work, character, and intellectual potential.
+1. Depth of Our Interactions – A strong letter comes from someone who can speak in detail about your work, character, and intellectual potential.
 Simply earning an A in one of my lecture-heavy courses may not be enough and may result in a more generic endorsement.

 Timeline and Approach